Aakansha09/CrewAIAgents/README.md

 The agents and tasks are passed to an instance of the `Crew` class from the CrewAI framework.
 The `Crew` instance orchestrates the execution of the tasks by the agents.

-## Running the Code

-To run the code, execute the `crewai_test.py` script.
-This will kickoff the execution of the tasks by the agents.

 ```bash
 python crewai_test.py